Global Singularity Theory for the Gauss Curvature Equation

-It follows that $d_H(K,K_m)\leqslant 1/m$.
-Since this holds for all $m$, it follows that $(K_m)_\minn$ converges to $K$ in the Hausdorff sense, and so $K$ is a weak barrier of gaussian curvature at least $k$ over $U$ as desired. \newsubhead{The Plateau Problem} The machinery developed in the preceeding sections allows us to solve a general version of the Plateau Problem.
+Since $r<1/2m$, it follows that $d_H(K',K_m)\leq 1/m$, and since $m$ is arbitrary, we conclude that $(K_m)_\minn$ converges to $K'$ in the Hausdorff sense, so that $K'$ is a weak barrier of gaussian curvature at least $k$ over $U$, as desired. \newsubhead{The Plateau problem} The machinery developed in the preceeding sections allows us to solve a general version of the Plateau Problem.
 Let $K$ be a compact, convex subset of $\Bbb{R}^{n+1}$ with smooth boundary and non-trivial interior.
 Let $X$ be a closed subset of the boundary of $K$ such that $\opConv(X)$ also has non-trivial interior.
 Choose $k>0$, and suppose that $\partial K$ has gaussian curvature at least $k$ at every point of $(\partial K)\setminus X$.
 Observe that, using the terminology of the preceeding section, this means that $K$ is a strong barrier of gaussian curvature at least $k$ in $\Bbb{R}^{n+1}\setminus X$.
-We define the family $\Cal{B}(k,K,X)$ to be the set of all compact, convex subsets $K'$ of $\Bbb{R}^{n+1}$ with the properties that $X\subseteq K'\subseteq K$ and $K'$ is a weak barrier of gaussian curvature at least $k$ in $\Bbb{R}^{n+1}\setminus X$.
-Since strong barriers are also weak barriers, we see that $K$ itself is an element of $\Cal{B}(k,K,X)$ and so this family is non-empty. \proclaim{Lemma \nextprocno} If $L$ is an element of $\Cal{B}(k,K,X)$, then $L$ has non-trivial interior. \endproclaim \proclabel{EveryElementHasNonTrivialInterior} \proof By definition, $L$ is compact and convex.
-Thus, by Lemma \procref{ConvexHullOfConvexIsTheSame}, $L=\opConv(L)$.
-Since $X\subseteq L$, it follows that $\opConv(X)\subseteq\opConv(L)=L$.
-Since $\opConv(X)$ has non-trivial interior, it follows that $L$ too has non-trivial interior, as desired.
+We define the family $\Cal{B}(k,K,X)$ to be the set of all compact, convex subsets $K'$ of $\Bbb{R}^{n+1}$ such that $X\subseteq K'\subseteq K$ and $K'$ is a weak barrier of gaussian curvature at least $k$ in $\Bbb{R}^{n+1}\setminus X$.
+Since strong barriers are also weak barriers, we see that $K$ itself is an element of $\Cal{B}(k,K,X)$ so that this family is non-empty. \proclaim{Lemma \nextprocno} If $L$ is an element of $\Cal{B}(k,K,X)$, then $L$ has non-trivial interior. \endproclaim \proclabel{EveryElementHasNonTrivialInterior} \proof By definition, $L$ is compact and convex.
+Since $X\subseteq L$, using Lemma \procref{ConvexHullOfConvexIsTheSame}, we have $\opConv(X)\subseteq\opConv(L)=L$.
+Since $\opConv(X)$ has non-trivial interior, it follows that $L$ too has non-trivial interior, as desired. \proclaim{Lemma \nextprocno} Let $L$ be an element of $\Cal{B}(k,K,X)$.
+If $\Sigma$ is a smooth embedded hypersurface (without boundary) such that $\Sigma\subseteq L$, then $\Sigma$ has gaussian curvature at least $k$ at every point of $(\Sigma\minter\partial L)\setminus X$. \endproclaim \proclabel{SmoothPointsHaveCurvatureBoundedBelow} {\sl{\bf Remark:\ }In other words, every element of $\Cal{B}(k,K,X)$ is a viscosity supersolution of the gauss curvature equation (c.f. \cite{CrandhallIshiiLyons}.}